Lactation Supplements

 What are the best lactation supplements to increase milk supply?

-Everyone's story and body is unique, so it’s fortunate that there are several different types of lactation supplements to choose from.
-From specially formulated powders, to simple supplement capsules, to tasty treats, there are virtually endless options and brands to try out until you find one that works best for your body and lifestyle.
+Everyone's story and body are unique, so it’s fortunate that there are several different types of lactation supplements to choose from.
+From specially formulated powders to simple supplement capsules to tasty treats, there are virtually endless options and brands to try out until you find one that works best for your body and lifestyle.

-If you’re looking for lactation supplements you can grab when you're on the go, there are a ton of options for every lifestyle.
+If you’re looking for lactation supplements, you can grab them when you're on the go.
+There are a ton of options for every lifestyle.
 While lactation supplements are often specially formulated concoctions for birthing people, some of the snacks you probably already have in your pantry are galactagogues.

 Many parents encourage milk production and flow via natural teas or with capsules.
 It’s important to note that fenugreek should not be ingested in high-doses during pregnancy, as it has been known to induce preterm labor and misscarraige.